whoisaravind/Testing--master/content/projects/spicmacay.md

 showInProjects: true
 ---

-Designed and Deployed the Spic Macay LPU Chapter's responsive website by using no code platform Wix.
+Designed and Deployed the Spic Macay LPU Chapter's website by using no code platform Wix.